jkomoros/boardgame/TUTORIAL.md

 The convention is simply to store this value in a property on your gameState called `CurrentPlayer`.
 If you do that, DefaultGameDelegate's `CurrentPlayerIndex` will just return that.

+There are also four methods that start with `Configure`, which are called to set up which decks to use, which enums, and other state.
+Those are covered later in the guide.

 GameDelegate has a number of other methods that are consulted at various key points and drive certain behaviors.
 Each is documented to describe what they do.
 In a number of cases the default implementations in `DefaultGameDelegate` do complex behaviors that are almost always the correct thing, but can theoretically be overriden if necessary. `SanitizationPolicy` is a great example.
 We'll get to what it does in just a little bit, but although the method is quite generic, `DefaultGameDelegate`'s implementation encodes the formal convention of using struct-based tags to configure its behavior.

 #### SetUp